-Social worker Apprenticeship (Integrated Degree) – Level 6
+Social Worker Degree Apprenticeship – Level 6

-Social Work is an exciting and fulfilling international profession.
 Social Workers work in partnership with adults, children, carers, and families in a range of different settings to support and promote positive change in people's lives in order to improve their wellbeing and independence, and to reduce risk and harm.
-They protect and promote human rights and strive for social justice.

 Social Workers work within statutory and legislative frameworks, using their professional judgement and building relationships with a variety of individuals and communities, as well as with a wide range of other professionals and agencies.
 They assess, plan, implement and evaluate complex situations, which requires an ability to critically reflect and make decisions within a clear professional code of ethics.